Boris Dyakonov

-Boris Dyakonov (Борис Петрович Дьяконов), born March 2, 1977, Yekaterinburg, USSR, is a former Russian banker, the founder and ex-director of the “Tochka” bank for entrepreneurs.
+Boris Dyakonov (Борис Петрович Дьяконов), born March 2, 1977, Yekaterinburg, USSR, is a former Russian banker, the co-founder and ex-director of the “Tochka” bank for entrepreneurs.
 Co-founder and director for ANNA money, UK based fintech startup.
 Before that he headed Bank24.ru.

 Biography

 Education

 Boris Dyakonov was born in Yekaterinburg (in Soviet times — Sverdlovsk) and got into the Faculty of Philosophy of the Ural State University.
 Then he went on to study at Centenary College of Louisiana, from which he graduated with honors in 1998 (Bachelor of Arts).

 In 2000 he graduated from the Moscow State Social University with honors.
 In 2001, Dyakonov received Candidate of Sciences in pedagogy.
 Later he became an associate professor at the Ural Federal University.

 In 2003, Boris Dyakonov was certified by the International Project Management Association (IPMA) and the National Project Management Association (SOVNET) and became a Certified Project Manager (CPM) managing projects of “B” Level.

 In 2004 he passed the exam at the courses of the leading auditor of the quality management systems ISO 9001:2000 (IRCA).